unstoppabledomains/resolution-service/README.md

 nvm use 14.16.1
 yarn install
 ```

-2. Configure environment variables.
+2. Configure environment variables.\
-The required variables are the same as for running the service in docker.
+The required variables are the same as running the service in docker.
 ```
 RESOLUTION_POSTGRES_HOST=localhost
-RESOLUTION_POSTGRES_USERNAME=posgres
+RESOLUTION_POSTGRES_USERNAME=postgres
 RESOLUTION_POSTGRES_PASSWORD=password
 ETHEREUM_JSON_RPC_API_URL=localhost
 ```
 3. Run the service
 ```
 yarn start:dev
 ```

 ### Running unit tests
 Unit tests can be run using `yarn test`.
 For checking coverage use `yarn test:coverage`.

 Unit/integration tests use a postgres database that is cleaned before each test.
 By default, the database name is `resolution_service_test`.

 The tests also use an Ethereum node to test interaction with smart contracts.
 By default ganache is used.
 But geth in dev mode is also available.
 There are several commands available to start an ethereum node:
  - `yarn ethereum:docker:start` - starts a `geth` node in docker.
  - `yarn ethereum:docker:stop` - stops a `geth` node that was launched previously.
- - `yarn ethereum:ganache:start` - starts `ganache-cli` in background.
+ - `yarn ethereum:ganache:start` - starts `ganache-cli` in the background.
 The command outputs PID of the started ganache process so it can be killed later.

 ### Service architecture

 ![Architecture chart](doc/ResolutionService.png)

 The service currently consists of three main components: API, and two workers.
-The API component is a basic HTTP API that allows to read domain data from the database.
+The API component is a basic HTTP API that allows reading domain data from the database.
 The openAPI specification can be found [here](link-to-openapi-spec).

 Currently there are two workers in the resolution service:
- - CNS worker
+ - CNS worker\
 Contains a scheduled job that connects to the Ethereum blockchain using JSON RPC and pulls CNS (.crypto) domains and resolution events.
 The events are parsed and saved to the database.
- - ZNS worker
+ - ZNS worker\
 Contains a scheduled job that connects to the Zilliqa blockchain using and pulls ZNS (.zil) domains and resolution events.
 The events are parsed and saved to the database.

 More workers may be added in the future.